elebumm/RedditVideoMakerBot/CONTRIBUTING.md

 You development environment should follow the requirements stated in the [README file](README.md).
 If you are not using the specified versions, **please reference this in your pull request**, so reviewers can test your code on both versions.

-#### Setting up your development repository

-These steps are only specified for beginner developers trying to contribute to this repository.
-If you know how to make a fork and clone, you can skip these steps.

-Before contributing, follow these steps (if you are a beginner)

-- Create a fork of this repository to your personal account
-- Clone the repo to your computer
-- Make sure that you have all dependencies installed
-- Run `python main.py` to make sure that the program is working
-- Now, you are all setup to contribute your own features to this repo!

-Even if you are a beginner to working with python or contributing to open source software, don't worry!
-You can still try contributing even to the documentation!

-("Setting up your development repository" was written by a beginner developer themselves!)

 #### Making your first PR

 When making your PR, follow these guidelines:

 - Your branch has a base of _develop_, **not** _master_
 - You are merging your branch into the _develop_ branch
-- You link any issues that are resolved or fixed by your changes. (this is done by typing "Fixes #\<issue number\>") in your pull request
+- You link any issues that are resolved or fixed by your changes. (this is done by typing "Fixes #\<issue number\>") in your pull request.
-- Where possible, you have used `git pull --rebase`, to avoid creating unnecessary merge commits
-- You have meaningful commits, and if possible, follow the commit style guide of `type: explanation`
-- Here are the commit types:
- - **feat** - a new feature
- - **fix** - a bug fix
- - **docs** - a change to documentation / commenting
- - **style** - formatting changes - does not impact code
- - **refactor** - refactored code
- - **chore** - updating configs, workflows etc - does not impact code

 ### Improving The Documentation